Optimal control of a quantum sensor: A fast algorithm based on an analytic solution: A variational approach

-Finally, let us give more details regarding the unbiased SA optimization, called SA above, that starts at infinite temperature from a uniformly random sequence of $s_i = \pm 1$.
-In this case, to reduce the number of $\pi$ pulses it is necessary to introduce by hand a ferromagnetic coupling term in the Hamiltonian:
+We can finally compare sign(SM)+SA with the ``unbiased'' SA optimization, which starts at infinite temperature from a uniformly random sequence of $s_i = \pm 1$.
+Not only it is out-performed by sign(SM)+SA (especially in convergence time), but its solutions typically require more $\pi$ pulses than needed (see the following).
+In this case, to reduce the number of $\pi$ pulses it is possible to introduce by hand a ferromagnetic coupling term in the Hamiltonian:

 with $K>0$ to be tuned.
 One can see in Fig.~\ref{fig:eta_vs_pulses} that the best sensitivity is however still obtained with the combination of the SM solution and SA optimization.
 Additionally, from Fig.~\ref{fig:eta_vs_pulses} one can also understand that the optimal solution represents the best trade-off between number of $\pi$ pulses (which the experimenter would like to maintain low) and sensitivity.